aimtyaem/EOAgriTool/README.md

    ```
    The app will be available at `http://localhost:3000` by default.

-For further details and advanced configurations, please refer to the [documentation](./docs).
+For further details and advanced configurations, please refer to the [documentation](wiki).

 ---

 ## 5. Screenshots / Mockup Images

-Screenshots and wireframes demonstrating key aspects of EO AgriTool’s interface are located in the [`/screenshots`](./screenshots) directory.
+Screenshots and wireframes demonstrating key aspects of EO AgriTool’s interface are located in the [`AgriTool`](https://aimtyaem.github.io/EOAgriTool/dashboard.html) directory.
 Here you can view:
 - The interactive dashboard.
 - Custom report generation pages.
 - Dynamic interactive maps with real-time data overlays.